 - rate review (who sets the price for the service?)

 - communication (will a client or a mediator communicate with the developer/development team?).

 Difference between staff augmentation and managed services

 The most evident staff augmentation vs managed services distinction is the degree of control the client gives away to the vendor.
 While staff augmentation presupposes only the provision of staff needed for the project, and the rest remains under the client’s control, managed services work as a one-in-all solution.
-Providers of managed services assume external control of the client’s non-core systems, managing all aspects of their functioning.
+Managed services providers assume external control of the client’s non-core systems, managing all aspects of their functioning.

 So, managed services presuppose a greater degree of delegation, which may indeed be a good solution for a company wishing to optimize its resource allocation and focus the in-house team only on core, strategic business priorities.

-In addition, managed service providers have developers/teams “on a bench” which means that you don’t need to wait while they hire someone.
+In addition, managed service providers have developers/teams “on a bench,” which means you don’t need to wait while they hire someone.
 Thus, you can start your project immediately after signing a contract.

 Staff augmentation vs independent contractor

 If you hire a freelancer, you will bear responsibility for all the points listed above – payroll, management, communication, etc. – that are covered by the vendor in case of staff augmentation.